MT-GoCode/VdebuggerFollowup/README.md

 # Three environments will be set up.
 Keep an eye out.
 # Environments are finicky because we need one environment whose torch version's wheels must be the exact same as the cuda driver (glip-compile) to support building, and one environment for running whose torch version's wheels isn't as strictly required to be same as driver & architecture, but should still be compatible...
 # Optimally, you have a certain architecture with a CUDA driver meant to be used with it, and you (1) compile GLIP and (2) run with torch wheels which match this driver exactly.
+In this optimal case, you use only one conda env throughout this setup (follow through with viper-main setup, and skip creating glip-compile environment, just run setup.py... see below.)
+Even better, you set this environment up once and do not change it.
+VLLM and GLIP have many low-level hooks that are easy to break.

 # if the architecture-driver mismatch (ex. driver is a bit ahead of the time when architecture came out), some work will need to be done.
 Here's what has worked:
 # On a machine with 1080Ti's and CUDA 12.8 driver, the 12.8 driver was far ahead of the 1080Ti.
 So I used torch with (1) 12.8 wheels for glip-compile environment and (2) 11.8 wheels for the viper-main environment.
 Somehow, at time of running, these two environments were compatible.
+If you find yourself in a position where you need to do this, know that if it happens to run, that's most likely due to accidental ABI compatibility.
 # On a machine with A6000s and CUDA 12.8 / 12.6 driver, used torch with 12.8 / 12.6 wheels for viper-main environment and torch with 12.8 / 12.6 wheels for glip-compile environment.
 In a situation like this, the viper-main environment CAN BE REUSED FOR GLIP COMPILATION--do not create a new conda glip-compile env in this case.
 # Note that if you are just doing code execution, you can use a computer with smaller GPUs.
 And if you have many, you can load one model on each, then multiprocess the hell out of it. bottleneck is in the generation.